-New York Habitat is dedicated to protecting not only our clients, but also the hosts who list with us, from illegal rentals.
-We are well aware that, when it comes to subletting and sharing, the laws and regulations are extensive and often confusing for individuals who lack expertise in the real estate field.
-One of the most prominent sources of confusion is Chapter 225 of the Laws of 2010, which amended the New York State Multiple Dwelling Law to ban certain short-term rentals.
-(This legislation is also known as the “Illegal Hotel Law” or “Vacation Rental Ban”).
+New York Habitat is dedicated to protecting our clients and the hosts who list with us from illegal rentals.
+We are aware that when it comes to subletting and sharing, laws and regulations are extensive and often confusing for people who lack expertise in the field of real estate.
+One of the most common sources of confusion is Chapter 225 of the Laws of 2010, which amended the New York State Multiple Dwelling Law in order to ban certain short-term rentals.
+This amendment is also known as the “Illegal Hotel Law” or “Vacation Rental Ban.”

-Senator Liz Krueger’s recent press release, “Answers for New Yorkers Concerned or Confused About the Illegal Hotel Law” has directly addressed this confusion and we expect it to be of great help in improving the clarity of the law for tenants and property owners who would like to rent to guests.
-Please click on the link to read the article in its entirety.
+Senator Liz Krueger’s recent press release, “Answers for New Yorkers Concerned or Confused About the Illegal Hotel Law,” has directly addressed the confusion, and we expect it to be helpful in improving the clarity of the law for tenants and property owners who would like to rent.
+Please click on this link to read the article in its entirety.

-New York Habitat would like to disseminate Senator Krueger’s clarification to our hosts, as well as to potential rental hosts, by keeping in mind that rental hosts want to know specifically about their own property or rental situation.
-Since there are many types of properties that hosts might possess, it is difficult to give a roadmap to the law that addresses every individual.
-The search through the abundance of information might make hosts even more confused than when they began.
+New York Habitat would like to share Senator Krueger’s release with our hosts and potential hosts with consideration to rental hosts who want to know specifics about their own property or rental situation.
+Since there are many types of properties out there, it’s difficult to give an overview of the law that addresses everyone.
+Trying to sift through an abundance of information might make hosts even more confused than when they began.

-Therefore, we have created a visual representation of various types of buildings and rental set-ups so that hosts can look specifically at their own property to see how they can avoid violation of the Vacation Rental Ban.
+We have therefore created a visual graphic of various types of buildings and rentals so hosts can look specifically at their properties and avoid violations of the Vacation Rental Ban.

 Now, let’s look at how each type of unit may be rented:

-Of course, when you list your rental with New York Habitat, our Listing and Legal team do all of the necessary work to determine whether your rental can be legally listed.
-We hope however, that the above information will be helpful to inform New York Habitat hosts of the law, and to also clarify the law for all hosts and potential hosts.
+Of course, when you list your rental with New York Habitat, our Listing and Legal teams do all of the necessary work to determine in which ways your rental can legally be listed.
+We hope that the above information will help inform and clarify the law for all New York Habitat hosts and potential hosts.